-Policy intersection is useful when two or more parties express policy [p.10] and want to limit the policy alternatives [p.9] to those that are mutually compatible.
+Policy intersection is OPTIONAL but, a useful tool when two or more parties express policy [p.10] and want to limit the policy alternatives [p.9] to those that are mutually compatible.
 For example, when a requester and a provider express requirements on a message exchange, intersection identifies compatible policy alternatives (if any) included in both requester and provider policies.
-Intersection is a commutative function that takes two policies and returns a policy.
+Policy Intersection is a commutative operation performed on two policies that yields a policy that contains a collection of the compatible policy alternatives.
+(Note: while policy intersection at times is analogous with set intersection, it does not imply formal set intersection semantics).
 There are two modes for intersection: strict and lax.
 How the mode is selected or indicated for the policy intersection is outside the scope of this specification.